Priscila937/Molossus_MG/README.md

 # Geometric Morphometric (GM) Analysis of Bat Skulls in the Genus *Molossus*

 This repository contains the script and associated information for the geometric morphometric (GM) analysis of bat skulls in the genus *Molossus*.
 The primary objective is to investigate the variation and evolution of skull shape and size, integrating genetic data for *Molossus* species.
+Article: Cranial morphology reveals a lack of phylogenetic signal and rapid adaptive radiation in the bat genus Molossus (Chiroptera: Molossidae).

+Olímpio APM, Stefanello F, Dybas da Natividade B, Bernardi IP, da Silva Lima AC, Mendes SB, et al. (2025) Cranial morphology reveals a lack of phylogenetic signal and rapid adaptive radiation in the bat genus Molossus (Chiroptera: Molossidae).
+PLoS ONE 20(4): e0320117. https://doi.org/10.1371/journal.pone.0320117.

 ---